Skip to main content

 Load Mapping

-The Load Mapping component allows you to read so called mapping workbooks into the Content Store.
-The mappings will be stored in the mappings collection.
+The Load Mapping component allows you to read mapping workbooks into the Content Store.
+These mappings will be stored in the mappings collection.

-To read and use the mappings you can use the following functions in the Code component and the HTTP Request 2 component:
+To read and use mappings you can use the following functions in the Code component and the HTTP Request component:

 • lookup